ss7m/bread/README.md

 ## Acknowledgements

 [Crafting Interpreters](https://craftinginterpreters.com/) for reference/inspiration
-in implementing various parts of the interpreter, especially the virtual machine and garbage collector.
+in implementing various parts of the interpreter, in particular calling convention for closures and the garbage collector.

-The [Lua](https://www.lua.org/) programming language, for inspiration on syntax and in the virtual machine.
+The [Lua](https://www.lua.org/) programming language, for inspiration on syntax and some of the bytecode operations for the virtual machine.